-EMP -- If it ever happens, you may regret surviving it.
+Does North Korea have an EMP bomb already in orbit and ready to be detonated?
+If it ever happens, you may regret surviving it.

-Currently, North Korea has the capability to launching a ballistic missile high into the atmosphere, but no worries... officials say they have not yet developed a re-entry capability.
+Currently, North Korea has the capability to launching a ballistic missile high into the atmosphere and into space orbit, but 'no worries' (we are told)... officials say they have not yet developed an accurate re-entry capability.
 Well guess what?
-For an EMP weapon it does not need to re-enter the atmosphere.
-More troubling is that all of our defensive systems are designed to target a potential warhead as it re-enters.
+For an EMP weapon it does NOT need to re-enter the atmosphere to be effective.
+Even more troubling is the fact that all of our defensive systems are designed to target a potential warhead as it re-enters the earth's atmosphere -- not before.
 As you will see, this is a recipe for disaster.

 A weaponized EMP (bomb) is made to detonate high in the atmosphere.
 I'm talking hundreds of miles up there.
 It's possible to use an ordinary nuclear bomb for this.
 It's very low tech.
 The explosion releases certain energies that spread out and radiate a large area underneath it.
 The higher up it happens, the more the radiation can extend beyond the curve of the horizon.
 The effects, while not radioactive per se, are even more lethal.